JeffersonLab/JANA2/docs/Tutorial.md

 ## Creating a JANA plugin

 With JANA working, we can now create our own plugin.
 JANA provides a script which generates code skeletons to help us get started.
-If you are working with an existing project such as eJANA or GlueX, you should `cd` into `src/plugins` or similar.
-Otherwise, you can run these commands from your home directory.

-We shall name our plugin "QuickTutorial".
-To generate the skeleton, run
+We shall generate a skeleton for a plugin named "QuickTutorial" as follows:
 ```
+cd ~
 jana-generate.py plugin QuickTutorial
 ```